fesaab/SMSReader/README.md

 # SMS Reader

-Android app that listen to incoming SMS messages and send bank messages to the cloud.
+Android app that listen to incoming SMS messages and send specific messages to the cloud.

 ## AWS